Post job

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've selected the best desktop support specialist candidate for the job, it's time to write an offer letter.
-In addition to salary, this letter should include details about the benefits and perks that you're offering the candidate.
-It's essential to ensure that your offer is competitive, as qualified candidates may be considering other job opportunities.
-The candidate may wish to negotiate the terms of the offer, and it's important to be open to discussion.
+In addition to salary, this letter should include details about the benefits and perks you offer the candidate.
+Ensuring that your offer is competitive is essential, as qualified candidates may be considering other job opportunities.
+The candidate may wish to negotiate the terms of the offer, and you should be open to discussion.
 After you reach an agreement, the final step is formalizing the agreement with a contract.

 It's also good etiquette to follow up with applicants who don't get the job by sending them an email letting them know that the position has been filled.